Cricut Help & Tips

 Then cut away!
 Depending on the file, this could occur with several different files until the app itself is fixed.
 I hope it is fixed soon!

 Other Cricut FAQs & Tips

-How do I use solid scoreline versions of our SVG files in Cricut Design Space?
+How do you Print and Cut a SVG file in Cricut Design Space?

 Tips on Saving Paper in Cricut Design Space

 Tips on saving paper when cutting in Cricut Design Space.

 How do I make deeper scorelines when using the Cricut score tool?

 If you use the score tool on any of the Cricut Explore or Maker die cutting machines, sometimes it does not score as deep as you would like.
 This video shares a few techniques to get a deeper score using the score tool.
 If you have a Cricut Maker and a score wheel, this does not apply.